-We have been to Amsterdam quite a few times… Outside Portugal (our home country), it’s possibly the destination that we visited more times, and we still feel like we want to return.
+We have been to Amsterdam quite a few times… Outside Portugal (our home country), it’s possibly the destination we visit more often, and we still feel like we want to return.
 Despite not speaking the language, we feel at home in Amsterdam.

 How’s the weather in Winter in Amsterdam?